Thermal Diffusivity and Pole-Skipping in the Incoherent Semilocally Critical IR

+where another solution $Q=-1$ is not allowed \footnote{See the details in \cite{Blake:2016jnn,Blake:2017qgd,Kim:2017dgz} also including the theories with broken particle-hole symmetry where the thermal diffusion sector is coupled with the charge diffusion sector.}.

-The first solution in \eqref{LAvsGR} corresponds to the case with a vanishing dilaton field $\phi$, i.e., it is a linear-axion model studied in previous literature~\cite{Blake:2018leo,Jeong:2021zhz,Jeong:2022luo}.
-On the other hand, the latter solution has a non-trivial dilaton field profile.
+The solution $Q=0$ corresponds to a vanishing dilaton field $\phi$, featuring an AdS$_2$ fixed point as studied in~\cite{Blake:2017ris,Blake:2018leo,Jeong:2021zhz,Jeong:2022luo}.
+The second solution involves a non-trivial dilaton field profile with a conformal to AdS$_2$ fixed point~\cite{Gubser:2009qt,Davison:2013txa}.

-One comment is in order.
-One can note a distinction in the nature of fixed points between the models in \eqref{LAvsGR}, as demonstrated in the analysis of the IR geometry~\cite{Gouteraux:2014hca}.
-While both cases share the property of having an infinite critical dynamical exponent, i.e., $z\rightarrow\infty$, there exists a disparity in the hyperscaling violating exponent $\theta$: it approaches zero for the linear-axion model, whereas it diverges for the Gubser-Rocha model.
-This prompts the question of why the values of bound of energy diffusion constant differ between these models, given their shared critical dynamical exponent.

-The discrepancy may arise from the assumption used to derive such a bound, which relies on the vanishing entropy density $s \approx T^{(d-\theta)/z}$~\cite{Blake:2017qgd}.
-This assumption is not applicable to the linear-axion model, as it exhibits a residual entropy at low temperatures.
-Consequently, a separate calculation is required to determine the bound for the linear-axion model.
-For a more extensive discussion on this matter, we refer to \cite{Blake:2017qgd}.